-Treatment involves removing the cloudy natural lens inside your eye and replacing it with a new clear artificial lens that has been selected to give good vision.
-The new lens cannot be rejected by the body and cannot go cloudy like your natural lens can.
+Treatment involves removing the cloudy natural lens inside your eye.
+Once the hazy cataract has been removed, a new clear plastic lens is inserted through a small cut (less than 2mm) into your eye.
+The new lens can't be rejected by your body and can't go cloudy like your natural lens can.

-Improving eye focus as well as removing cloudiness
+Improving eye focus

 Complications are extremely rare following cataract surgery.
 Cataract surgery is the most commonly performed operation in the Western world and is one of the safest prosthetic operations known to humankind.

-What to expect after surgery
+What should I expect after cataract surgery?